cablelabs/lpwanserver/docs/install/run.md

 ## Docker Networking

-The services network through Docker, so when adding a ChripStack network in LPWAN Server, you need to use the internal URL as the baseUrl.
+The services network through Docker, so when adding a ChirpStack network in LPWAN Server, you need to use the internal URL as the baseUrl.

 - `https://lora_appserver1:8080/api` (v1)